 Big Sur is arguably one of the most beautiful places in California, with it’s dramatic coastal views and steep cliffs cascading into the Pacific Ocean.
 Spanning over 50 miles on California’s Highway 1, simply driving through Big Sur is a popular thing to do on a road trip up or down the coast.
 Most visitors will take advantage of the many pull-outs along Highway 1 to take photographs or simply enjoy the view.
-While Big Sur is a rustic and remote location, at least in California’s standard, it is still a luxury to vacation here with very few lodging options under $200, aside from camping, of course.
-There are many opportunities to take in the beauty of Big Sur, including hiking, lookout points, and beaches.
+While Big Sur is a rustic and remote location, at least in California’s standard, it is still a luxury to vacation here with very few Big Sur hotels charging less than $200 per night, aside from camping, of course.
+There are many things to do in Big Sur to take in its beauty, including hiking, enjoying lookout points, relaxing at beaches, and camping in Pfeiffer Big Sur State Park.
 After analyzing the data on over 20 articles written about Big Sur, referencing online reviews, and visiting Big Sur ourselves, we determined that the following are the best places to eat, play, and stay.

 Big Sur Bakery is a coffee bar, bakery, and cafe located in the heart of Big Sur, serving as a perfect pit stop for visitors and a staple for locals.
 While guests here can enjoy a full breakfast, the main draw of Big Sur Bakery is their coffee bar, where you are almost guaranteed to see a line each morning.
 There are plenty of places in Big Sur where you can order a cup of coffee, but Big Sur Bakery is one of the few that embraces the third-wave coffee scene with perfectly roasted beans and modern brewing techniques which sets them apart from the rest.
 Big Sur Bakery resides in a charming 1930’s house with lively landscaping and a large outdoor patio with seating options for bigger groups.